Bonnie Anderson (singer): Personal life

 Anderson dated Dean Ray until 2014 and then Reece Mastin.
 She is the goddaughter of world boxing champion Lionel Rose.

 Anderson announced her engagement to her partner Sam Morrison in April 2022.
 In June 2022, Anderson announced that they were expecting their first child together, and she gave birth to a son in December 2022.
 Anderson and Morrison married in Victoria in November 2023.
 Their second son was born in August 2025.

 Charity work

-Anderson is a passionate supporter of the Alannah and Madeline Foundation, and is also a Tip for Change ambassador.
+Anderson supports the Alannah and Madeline Foundation, and is also a Tip for Change ambassador.